-For all of the added options, Drupal just can’t compete with Wordpress when it comes to ease of use.
+For all of the added options, Drupal just can’t compete with WordPress when it comes to ease of use.

-The average business owner or blogger doesn’t need Drupal’s deeper functionality and will probably feel hindered by the high learning curve.
+Drupal is used by top brands and companies across the world.
+However, the average business owner or blogger doesn’t need Drupal’s deeper functionality and will probably feel hindered by the high learning curve.

 However, in addition to the ease of use factor, there’s also market share to worry about.

-Wordpress is far more popular than Drupal and thus has far more updates and plugins for various tasks.
+WordPress is far more popular than Drupal and thus has far more updates and plugins for various tasks.

 The plugin system isn’t as deep as Drupal’s modules, but the scope of plugins is far more varied.
-If you can think of a need, there’s probably a Wordpress plugin.
+If you can think of a need, there’s probably a WordPress plugin.

-Wordpress, like Drupal, requires third-party hosting.
+WordPress, like Drupal, requires third-party hosting.
 This is a good thing and makes the transition process much faster.

-Hosts support all major CMS systems, and unless you’re using one of the very few (not likely) hosts that don’t support one-click Wordpress installation, the process is simple.
+Hosts support all major CMS systems, and unless you’re using one of the very few (not likely) hosts that don’t support one-click WordPress installation, the process is simple.

-Ensure your current host plays nice with Wordpress and install the platform with one-click.
+Ensure your current host plays nice with WordPress and install the platform with one click.

 Next, make a list of the URLs on your current website.
-The idea being that if you’re creating a near mirror image of your Drupal site, you’ll want to keep the same URLs and sitemap.
+The idea is that if you’re creating a near mirror image of your Drupal site, you’ll want to keep the same URLs and sitemap.